For information regarding visas and travel documentation, please visit the Immigration page.

 As a Tourist

-St Helena’s natural beauty and historic heritage are in turn stunning and dramatic, offering all visitors an extraordinary lifetime experience.
-Despite its small size, the Island has a huge amount to offer in terms of outstanding scenery, pristine marine waters, sub-tropical conditions and warm and friendly people.
+St Helena is a place of striking natural beauty, notable historic heritage and is a truly significant conservation player.
+This remove island is emerging as one of the world’s newest ‘bucket list’ tourism destinations as the island, although small, combines outstanding scenery, pristine warm marine waters, spectacular hiking with authentic, friendly people.
 For more information on St Helena, what it has to offer and how to get here, visit the official St Helena Tourism website.
 We also encourage you to browse the pages of this website for key information about visiting the Island.

 Money and Banking

-While either the British Pound or St Helena Pound can be used interchangeably on-Island, the St Helena Pound is not accepted elsewhere in the world, except on Ascension Island.
+While the British Pound and the St Helena Pound can be used interchangeably on-island, the St Helena Pound is only accepted on St Helena and Ascension islands.

 Working on St Helena